BakkesModWiki/BakkesModWiki.github.io/content/functions/commonly_hooked_functions.md

 `"Function GameEvent_TA.Countdown.BeginState"` Happens when a match countdown begins or at the beginning/reset of freeplay

 `"Function TAGame.Ball_TA.OnHitGoal"` Happens when a goal is scored

+`"Function TAGame.GameEvent_Soccar_TA.OnGameTimeUpdated"` Happens when the time on the game clock changes.
+Note that this is not real time.
+At 0:00 with the ball up it won't be called